-- Add onions and carrots to pot with ground beef.
-Cook for about 5 minutes to soften, stirring frequently.
-Turn off the saute mode.
+- Sauté Vegetables: Add onions and carrots to pot with ground beef.
+Cook for about 5 minutes until vegetables are softened, stirring frequently.
+Turn off sauté mode.

-- Secure the lid and seal the vent.
-Cook at high pressure for 20 minutes, followed by a 15 minute natural release.
+- Pressure Cook: Secure and seal lid.
+Cook at high pressure for 20 minutes, followed by 15 minute natural release (Note 4).
 Manually release remaining pressure by turning release knob to venting position.

 |Makes 8 Servings|